Wirex Reveals WXT, a new Native Cryptocurrency

 The Wirex Token Initial Exchange Offering (IEO) takes place on the 26th of June 2019 through OKEx's OK Jumpstart programme.
 1% of the total supply of WXT will be available for public purchase on a first-come-first-serve basis at an initial price of $0.01 per token.
 To ensure that Wirex users don't miss out on the token due to high demand, an exclusive pre-IEO sale will take place on the Wirex platform for verified users on the 13th of June.
 Only $2m worth of WXT will be released for the pre-sale at a fixed price, giving users the best possible value.

-The Wirex Token represents more than an investment opportunity.
-Owning WXT unlocks a plethora of benefits for Wirex users, based on the number of tokens held.
+Owning WXT unlocks a plethora of benefits for Wirex users, based on the number of tokens held:

 Wirex Discounts: Users can enjoy exclusive discounts (up to 100%) on a range of fees and charges, including exchange fees, bank transfer fees, withdrawal fees, credit/debit card top-ups, monthly management fees, ATM charges and Swift transfer fees.